dresden-elektronik/raspbee2-rtc/README.md

    On Raspberry Pi OS **Trixie or newer**:

    The package linux-headers-rpi-xx usually is already installed.
 If not you have to install the correct version.
-   You can check the version you need with.
+   You can check the version you need with uname -a.
 It prints the correct suffix of the package that you need.

            uname -a